 Figure 1.
 This is not the cowboy you are looking for.

 The old man who lived in the bunkhouse with us half dozen younger cowhands was romantic, though.
 Born around 1880, he wasn’t sure of the date.
 When he was a kid, his parents had moved from Sacramento to work on that ranch on the border.
 They had come by Conestoga covered wagon, 240 miles (400 km) to the new ranch.
-When he was a kid, the final war of all the tragic, senseless wars between the Early Asian Immigrants and the Later Melanin-Deficient Immigrants was going on not far away from the ranch, the “Modoc Wars”, at Captain Jack’s Stronghold, a crushing defeat for a noble man and his mostly overlooked people … but I digress, what I’m trying to say is that he was one of the last of that faraway time of the real cowboys and Indians …
+Around that time, the final war of all the tragic, senseless wars between the Early Asian Immigrants and the Later Melanin-Deficient Immigrants occurred not far away from the ranch, the “Modoc Wars”, at Captain Jack’s Stronghold, a crushing defeat for a noble man and his mostly overlooked people … but I digress, what I’m trying to say is that he was one of the last of that band from the faraway time of the real cowboys and Indians …

 “I started up the trail October twenty-third